 If You Send Us Personal Information

-If you choose to provide us with personal information, as in an email to the webmaster, FOIA officer, or other FSIS office or employee, we use that information to respond to your message and to help us locate the information you have requested.
+If you choose to provide us with personal information, as in an e-mail to the webmaster, FOIA officer, or other FSIS office or employee, we use that information to respond to your message and to help us locate the information you have requested.
 We do not collect personal information for any purpose other than to respond to you.

 If you complete a publication order form, we use that information only to fulfill your publication request.